william-liebenberg/Mjolnir/README.md

 To use Mjolnir is quite easy.

+1. Create your own `local.settings.json` file.
+There is a simple example file called `local.settings.example.json`
-Using postman you can `POST` a JSON payload to the `/api/Hammer` endpoint:
+2. Using [Postman](https://www.getpostman.com/) (or your favorite REST Client) you can `POST` a JSON payload to the `/api/Hammer` endpoint:

 ```
 {